uias/AutoInsetter/README.md

 ## 💡 About

-AutoInsetter is an integral part of both **[Tabman](https://github.com/uias/Tabman)** and is used to provide custom view controller auto-insetting behaviour.
+AutoInsetter is an integral part of **[Tabman](https://github.com/uias/Tabman)** and is used to provide custom view controller auto-insetting behaviour.